Farman Nawaz (Urdu: فرمان نواز); (born 5 May 1977) is working as Media Manager at Federal Tax Ombudsmen Secretariat Islamabad.

 Nawaz initially started working as a sub editor at Peshawar based provincial newspaper The Frontier Post.

-He contributed articles to mainly English newspapers of Pakistan, China and Afghanistan.
-Nawaz wrote against terrorism, extremism, and Talibanization.
+He has contributed articles to mainly English newspapers of Pakistan, China and Afghanistan.
+Nawaz mainly wrote against terrorism, extremism, and Talibanization.
 But his Urdu articles, published on Express News website were mainly about women rights and the status of women in Pakistan .

 Farman Nawaz is inspired from the liberal views of Maulana Ubaidullah Sindhi and translated the Urdu articles of Maulana Ubaidullah Sindhi into English.